By: Team AY1920S1-CS2103-T12-2 Since: Sept 2019 Licence: NUS

 4.1.1.
 Implementation

-The main class containing the states of the data in the app is UndoHistory
+The main class containing the states of the data in the app is UndoHistory.
+The history is

 represented as a list of states.
 It includes the following methods: